 Hosts with short-term rental units within a registered strata hotel that advertise only through the strata hotel's own platform are exempt from the requirement to register.

-If a strata hotel is located in an area subject to the provincial principal residence requirement, the strata hotel must demonstrate that it meets one of the three categories of principal residence exemptions to continue to operate.
+If your strata hotel is in an area where the provincial principal residence requirement applies, you will be asked to show that it qualifies for one of the three principal residence exemptions to make registration of individual units faster and more efficient.

 If a strata hotel is confirmed exempt from the principal residence requirement this exemption applies to the whole building.